-Apparently the mother restuarant is in New Farm but I only know of this one at Woolloongabba.
-It looks small from the outside but the inside is long so there are quite a few tables.
-Plus a few tiny ones on the street, if you're inclined to eat with your face full of Stanley Street traffic.
+Apparently the mother restaurant is in New Farm but I only know of this one at Woolloongabba.
+It looks small from the outside but the inside is long so there are quite a few tables, plus a few tiny ones on the street, if you're inclined to eat with your face full of Stanley Street traffic.

 I love, love, love the style and decor of this restaurant.
 It's what attracted me to eat there at the first place.
 High ceilings, rustic brick walls, dark colour scheme but adequate lighting.
 Thumbs up all round.

 I kept spotting little details that I like.
 The chairs had Vespa Pizza on them.
 The outside tables were washed out with a vintage effect.

 There was even a wall mural with a map of Brisbane.

 That aside, my hungry self was frustrated at how long it took for someone to bring us a menu.
 It wouldn't have been THAT annoying if there wasn't a guy working there who kept staring right at us and not acknowledging our existence.
 I now know that he was probably a pizza deliverer, not a waitstaff but still, you can understand how I could've been annoyed not knowing that fact?